shanemarvinmay/interview-prep/README.md

 * [Glassdoor](https://www.glassdoor.com/Job/software-engineer-jobs-SRCH_KO0,17.htm)

 ## Personal Interest to look into
-- Poetry: Python dependency manager and packager
-    - useful for using a makefile
 - mapbox
 - interview pen ($100 for lifetime access) for coding and system design interviews